-BEER BOTTLES, CASES & KEGS
+BEER BOTTLES, CASES & CARTONS

-Beer bottles were used in Europe in the mid 1600s, primarily for export.
-Local consumption was typically from casks or kegs.
-Problems in using bottles for beer were that they were somewhat expensive to use, some customers did not like the taste from bottles and, most importantly, beer in bottles continued to ferment, often causing the cork tops to pop due to C02 build-up.
+Glass bottles were made as early as about 4,000 years ago.
+However, molds for hand blown glass were not made until around 100 BC.
+Hand blown beer bottles from molds were more prevalent in Europe starting in the mid 1600s, primarily for export, but local consumption was typically from casks or kegs.
+Problems in using bottles for beer were that they were somewhat expensive to use, they could break, some customers did not like the taste from bottles and, most importantly, beer in bottles continued to ferment, often causing the cork tops to pop due to C02 build-up.
 Wire helped hold the cork in place and glass or ceramic tops were later used.
 Different versions of a wire bracket to secure a stopper were also developed.

 An example of a "Swinging Top" bottle for Bavarian is shown above.
 Still, such brackets weren't always a reliable method to contain beer bottle tops.
 What made bottles more popular to use for beer was the introduction of pasteurization in the 1870s.
 This stabilized the beer preventing it from continued fermentation, which made the beer in bottles less explosive and eliminated the cloudiness that would otherwise occur.